proximax-storage/cpp-xpx-chain/README.md

 ## Sanitizers

 Sanitizers are compiler flags, that inject verification code into binary.
 [Detailed](https://github.com/google/sanitizers).
-Once can build PromimaX with one of sanitizers enabled.

 ```
 # 1. do a clean build with one of sanitizers enabled